altocodenl/TODIS/readme.md

 pillar 3 is the central pillar.
 From communication to changes in data. calls represent communication, transformation and storage. storage is considered calls to data repositories, like disks or memory? but no, even a register is a data repository. anywhere where you can put data is a repository, even if then you replace it immediately. it doesn't matter. then, why is storage important?
 Because you need to get it back.
 The place where you cannot store data is the network.
 But you can store it in registers, memory and disk and tape.

+   - @ as place
+   - basic model: call and single response
+   - communication and transformation as one
+   - can pass a hash as path if the function is expecting a hash? or just prepend with @.
+Then no need for @foo@bar
+   - @ generates more calls
+   - understand how a computer works, this goes on top of the flat next, but a computer still has a notion of calls at the lowest level

+calls are time that happen in the dataspace. the data is the space, the calls are the time and therefore transform space itself. data and space make each other.

+tcp/ip

 problem: express change. we need an unified model for transformations. all change happens through communication.